tearust/tapp-tutor/party-fe.md

     };
 ```
-The result of the step2 is the txn_hash.
-Now the front end has the txn hash and the backend has send the txn to the [[State_Machine]].
-But we have not get the result yet?
-In order to get the result, the front end need to ask the [[back_end_actor]] to initialize a series of [[queries]] to the [[State_Machine]] for the result of such a transaction.
-Step3 did this "initializing" request.
+The result of step2 is the txn_hash.
+Now the front-end has the txn hash and the back-end has sent the txn to the [[State_Machine]].
+But we haven't got the result yet.
+In order to get the result, the front-end needs to ask the [[back_end_actor]] to initialize a series of [[queries]] to the [[State_Machine]] to get the result of the transaction.
+Step3 performs this "initialization" request.

 ```
 step_3_rs = await _axios.post('/tapp/queryHashResult', {